-Finally, replacing F by its value in the second and third equations of equilibrium, one gets: Oy = 0 and Oz = 2 kN.
-The negative sign in MOy and MOz means that they act practically in the opposite sense to the right-hand rule.
+Finally, replacing F by its value in the second and third equilibrium equations, one gets Oy = 0 and Oz = 2 kN.
+The negative sign in MOy and MOz means that they act in the opposite sense to the right-hand rule.

 Application 2.20.
-The arm AB pinned at A and supported by a fixed sliding collar at B is loaded as shown in figure 2.85.
+The arm AB pinned at A and supported by a fixed sliding collar at B is loaded as shown in Figure 2.85.
 Discuss the stability status of the arm and suggest suitable modification(s) to render it determinate in case it is not.
 Calculate the reactions in that case.